risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 ### `quote_literal(string text)`

 Returns the given string properly quoted, so that a string can be safely used as a string literal in an SQL statement.
 This involves doubling any embedded single-quotes and backslashes.
-Note that if the input string is null, the function "quote_literal" will return null.
+Note that if the input string is null, the function `quote_literal` returns null.
 In such cases, the function [`quote_nullable`](#quote_nullablestring-text) is often a better choice.
 Note that the quotes are part of the output string.

 ```bash title="Syntax"
 quote_literal(string text) → text